bhushanverma1998/auth-sys/README.md

     ![image (assets/images/reset_pass_page.png=400*250)](/assets/images/reset_pass_page.png)

     <p>If the user already logged in.
-He can directly reset password by clicking on reset-password on Home Page.</p>#� �a�u�t�h�e�n�t�i�c�a�t�i�o�n�-�s�y�s�t�e�m�
+He can directly reset password by clicking on reset-password on Home Page.</p>
-�
-�